DOH Service Telephone Directory

 The EMS Division is the regulatory oversight authority for all EMS activities in the District of Columbia.
 The EMS Division is located within the Health Emergency Preparedness and Response Administration (HEPRA) of the DC Department of Health.

 The mission of the Emergency Medical Services Division is to encourage, foster, and promote the continued development of an optimal system of emergency medical and trauma care which provides the best possible patient outcome.
 The EMS Division is responsible for the certification of all emergency medical service providers in the District of Columbia.
 We are charged with the regulatory oversight of the EMS Educational Institutions and EMS Response Organizations.
-We are tasked with developing the District-wide trauma system plan and the designation of District trauma centers.
+The Department of Health does not provide EMT training.
+We certifiy the educational institutions that provide EMT training in the District.

 The EMS Division runs the District’s Comfort Care Order/Do Not Resuscitate program and works with the Emergency Medical Services for Children program.
 It is our responsibility and our duty to recognize, research and recommend resolutions to all problems and situations that could hinder providing the best possible pre-hospital service to the citizens and visitors of the District.